Session Logo

 Pay Attention To Your Environment

-It is important to consider your environment for the virtual coaching session — so that you can be relaxed and worry-free.
-If you inhabit a shared working space, consider making your online meeting schedule available to the other person/s - so they know not to disturb you during these important hours.
-If your work space is cluttered and messy, a quick tidy-up will do wonders for your mental clarity prior to the meeting.
-A tidy background will also give a more professional and polished impression when you appear on video (of course you can always use a background layout for the session, but the environment around you still affects you, though).
 As well as clearing up your physical space, make sure that your virtual space is also functioning - test your Internet connectivity prior to the meeting to make sure that all is running smoothly.
 Before coaching online, also test the platform that you will be using and get to know its functionality (e.g. sharing screens, posting resources or models, use of whiteboards, etc.)

 Lastly, reflecting upon your own internal environment is also recommendable.
 Notice your energy patterns; if you are a morning person who feels your attention wane later in the day, it may be better to avoid booking a late session in the day and vice versa.
-This is of course something you can discuss with your coachee, to find the best time for both of you.

 Summing It All Up: How To Deliver Great Online Coaching Experiences